 Can Lubes Cause Yeast Infections?

-Any lube can cause a yeast infection when they include ingredients that disturb your vaginal microbiome.
 The vaginal microbiome, also known as the vaginal flora or vaginal microbiota, is a complex micro-ecosystem that works to maintain a perfect balance of “good” and “bad” microorganisms to keep infections at bay and the vagina healthy.

 That said, there are many quality lubricants available.
 In fact, many lubes are made with safe ingredients that serve to protect the vaginal microbiome, it is just a matter of understanding what to look for on lube labels.
 More on that is below.